Introducing Dr. Eliane Herdani, LCPC, PhD.

 Dr. Herdani is a clinician, faculty associate at Johns Hopkins, supervisor and professional development provider.
 She is also a military counselor and has lived on three continents.

-Now offering an intensive marriage retreat online.
+Attend an online intensive retreat

 Fluent in Portuguese, English, German.
 Conversational Spanish.